 These By-Laws may be amended by majority vote of members present at a Reunion Membership Meeting.
 (Changed 9-29-01 Membership Meeting)

-Attest: Approved:

-/s/ Michael Drzyzga /s/ Wayne Laessig

-Secretary President

-Dated: January 8, 2012
+These by-laws were approved by the Board on and submitted to and approved by the membership on .